 - Eat foods that are soft, smooth, and moist.
 They are easier to swallow. - Eat foods at cool or room temperature.
 They are more comfortable to swallow. - Add liquids such as gravies and sauces to make foods easier to swallow. - Avoid dry or coarse foods such as crackers, nuts, potato chips, pretzels, and raw fruits and vegetables. - Avoid spicy foods and acidic foods, such as oranges and tomatoes. - Avoid alcohol and tobacco.
-They will irritate your throat and esophagus (the tube that carries food to your stomach). - Eat smaller amounts of food more often.
-Some people find that eating 4 to 6 small meals is better than eating 3 large meals a day. - Eat a healthy soft diet.
+They will irritate your throat and esophagus. - Eat smaller amounts of food more often.
+Some people find that eating 4 to 6 small meals is better than eating 3 large meals a day.

+- Eat a healthy soft diet.
 Include foods from all the food groups.
 Try not to lose weight during radiation therapy. - There are medicines that can help you swallow.
 Ask your nurse or doctor about these.